Alanna Broderick

-Alanna Broderick (born 18 August 1980) is a retired Jamaican tennis player.
+Alanna Aimee Broderick (born 18 August 1980) is a retired Jamaican tennis player.
+She was born in Kingston, Jamaica to John Broderick and Kerry Broderick.
+In High School, she studied marketing.

 Broderick won four doubles titles on the ITF Circuit.
 Her career-high WTA singles ranking is No. 724, which she reached on 1 November 2004.
 Her career high doubles ranking is world No. 364, which she reached on 15 November 2004.

 Playing for Jamaica Fed Cup team, Broderick has a win–loss record of 17–12.

+She now lives in Westport, Connecticut with her husband, Chris.